 I am a New York–based historian of art and visual culture specializing in twentieth-century Central and Eastern Europe.
-My work focuses primarily on the relationship between cultural production and politics in the former Soviet satellite states, particularly Poland, during the early decades of the Cold War.
-My doctoral dissertation offered the first scholarly study of state-sponsored exhibitions in Stalinist Poland (1945–1956) as provisional instruments of political pedagogy and as tools of statecraft amid the country’s transition into a one-party totalitarian state.
-I am currently expanding this project to integrate new primary sources from Polish state archives and focus more closely on the display and reception of the Soviet-imposed doctrine of Socialist Realism.
+My work focuses primarily on the relationship between cultural production and politics in the former Soviet satellite states, particularly Poland, during the 1940s and 1950s.

-I have written and presented on the Russian avant-gardes; interwar art in Central and Eastern Europe; state-directed cultural production across the former Eastern Bloc; realisms in Europe and the U.S.; and the transnational circulation of art between East and West during the Cold War.
-Most recently, I published an essay about the touring exhibitions program ("wystawy objazdowe") in Poland (1947-1949) in Curator: The Museum Journal, which is the first scholarly study of this state-funded exhibition initiative.
+I have written and presented on the Russian avant-gardes; state-directed cultural production across the former Eastern Bloc; realisms in Europe and the U.S.; and the transnational circulation of art between East and West during the Cold War.
+My recent publications include an article about the touring exhibitions program ("wystawy objazdowe") in Poland (1947-1949) in Curator: The Museum Journal, which is the first scholarly study of this state-funded exhibition initiative, and a book chapter about Tadeusz Kantor's participation in the 1982 cultural exchange between Poland and Los Angeles.

 I am an Adjunct Instructor at Fordham University and a Senior Teaching Fellow at the Whitney Museum of American Art.
 I hold a Ph.D. from the City University of New York--Graduate Center, an M.A. from the Institute of Fine Arts at New York University, and a B.A. from Fordham University.